Botanical Information

 Combinations

-• For Menopausal Support: Combine with red clover and sage.
+- For Digestive Support: Combine with gentian and peppermint.

 Harvesting and Storage

-• Storage: Store dried roots in an airtight container in a cool, dark place for up to a year.
+- Storage: Store dried bark in an airtight container in a cool, dark place for up to a year.

 Modern Research